Abstract

 D

-Operative microwave ablation for hepatocellular carcinoma: a single center retrospective review of 219 patients
+, et al. Operative microwave ablation for hepatocellular carcinoma: a single center retrospective review of 219 patients.

 J Gastrointest Oncol